-After a Bellingham cremation, the family of the person who died will most likely hold a memorial service to both remember their loved one and to give friends and family an opportunity to grieve together and say goodbye.
+After cremation services in Bellingham, WA, the family of the person who died will most likely hold a memorial service to both remember their loved one and to give friends and family an opportunity to grieve together and say goodbye.

 Memorial services tend to be less structured – and less formal – than traditional funeral services, but that doesn’t mean that there are certain rules of etiquette that should not be violated.
 Most of these unspoken rules are about respect for the person who died and for the family that is grieving.